 Rules on access to the National Bank of Belgium for external persons

 1.1.
-For the purposes of these rules, “external persons” means all persons who are not employees of the National Bank of Belgium (“the Bank”) and who need to enter the Bank’s head office or branch premises which are not open to the public in order to carry out pre-agreed activities there.
+For the purposes of these rules, “external persons” means all persons who are not employees of the National Bank of Belgium (“the Bank”) and who need to enter the premises which are not open to the public.

 1.2.
 External persons may be asked to sign a form expressly stating that they accept the provisions of these rules.
 The form must be handed over to the Bank within a maximum of two working days following receipt of the identity badge referred to in Article 2.
 The Bank reserves the right to refuse access to anyone who has not signed that form.